-------------------

 At the outset, we should note that by “apostles” we do not simply mean “sent ones” in the general sense.
 Rather, we are speaking of those select individuals directly appointed and authorized by Jesus Christ to be His immediate representatives on earth.
 In this sense, we are speaking of “capital A” apostles – such as the Twelve and the apostle Paul.
 (Right out of the gate Mr. Busenitz dishonestly loads the equation to his favor.
 He wants to know if there are any other (A)postles besides the (A)postles, which is a tautology.
 He proclaims criteria that definitionally excludes anyone else besides the Twelve and the apostle Paul.)

 It is these type of “apostles” that Paul speaks of in Ephesians 2:20; 3:5; 4:11 and in 1 Corinthians 12:29–30.
 (Mr. Busenitz makes a claim that these Bible references are all talking about the the Twelve and the apostle Paul.
-But that's the matter under consideration.
+But that's the matter to be demonstrated.
 Are these Bible references referring to the Twelve and the apostle Paul?
 Let's quote them:

 Ep.
 2:19-20 Consequently, you are no longer foreigners and aliens, but fellow-citizens with God’s people and members of God’s household, 20 built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone.